suryanshsharma97/website-hugo-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-Suryansh SHARMA is a Software Engineer(S.E.) in School of Mechanical and Mechatronics at University of Technology Sydney.
-His work has been in the topics such as convolutional neural networks, machine learning, natural language processing and robotic operating system(ROS).
-He completed his Masters in 2021 from University of Technology, Syndey and was also awarded Dean's List in 2020 and 2021 while having a W.A.M.of 88.25 across his 2 years of study.
+Suryansh SHARMA is a Software Engineer (S.E.) in the School of Mechanical and Mechatronics at the University of Technology Sydney.
+His work has been on convolutional neural networks, machine learning, natural language processing, and robotic operating system (ROS).
+He completed his Masters in 2021 from the University of Technology, Syndey and was also awarded Dean's List in 2020 and 2021 while having a W.A.M. of 88.25 across his 2 years of study.

 {style="text-align: justify;"}